magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_toilets-on-the-path.md

 everyday.
 Learn how to live together in harmony and help each other out.
 Know what’s right and what’s wrong.

-[^1] – This subject of respect needs to be understood.
+*‘Gāravo ca nivāto ca santuṭṭhi ca kataññutā’*[^1] – This subject of respect needs to be understood.
 Nowadays things have gone far beyond what’s acceptable.
 I’m the only one many of you show any deference to.
 It’s not good for you to be like that.
 And it’s not good to be afraid of me.
 The best thing is to venerate the Buddha.
 If you only do good because you’re afraid of the teacher, then that’s hopeless.
 You must be fearful of error, revere the Dhamma that the Buddha taught and be in awe of the power of the Dhamma which is our refuge.

 The Buddha taught us to be content and of few wishes, restrained and composed.
 Don’t get ahead of yourself; look at what’s near to hand.
 Laypeople think that the Saṅgha of Wat Nong Pah Pong practises well and they send money to the kitchen to buy food.
 You take it for granted.
-But sometimes when I sit and think about it – and I’m criticizing the and novices that aren’t practising here, not those that do – I feel ashamed to consider that things aren’t as they think.
+But sometimes when I sit and think about it – and I’m criticizing the bhikkhus and novices that aren’t practising here, not those that do – I feel ashamed to consider that things aren’t as they think.
 It’s like two oxen pulling a cart.
 The clever one gets harnessed right in front of the yoke and leaves the other one to struggle up front.
 The ox near the yoke can go all day without getting tired.
 It can keep going or it can rest, it can do whatever it likes, because it’s not taking any weight, its not expending any energy.
 With only one ox pulling it, the cart moves slowly.
 The ox at the back enjoys its unfair advantage.

-: one who practises well.
+*Supaṭipanno*: one who practises well.

-: one who practises with integrity.
+*Ujupaṭipanno*: one who practises with integrity.

-: one who practises to truly abandon defilements.
+*Ñāyapaṭipanno*: one who practises to truly abandon defilements.

-: one who practises with great correctness.
+*Sāmīcipaṭipanno*: one who practises with great correctness.

 Read those words frequently.
-They are the virtues of the Saṅgha: the virtues of monks, the virtues of novices, the virtues of the virtues of practitioners.
+They are the virtues of the Saṅgha: the virtues of monks, the virtues of novices, the virtues of pah-kows, the virtues of practitioners.
 In my opinion you do well to leave the world to practise in this way.

 The villagers that come to pay their respects have so much faith in you, that at the start of the green rice season they don’t let their family